fra-mari/Two_Movie_Recommenders/README.md

    ⚠️⚠️  On some Linux versions, you may need to `apt install lsof` before running the `movie_recommender` module.

-3. Once the files containing the model generated, you can always access the webapp running `python movies_app.py`.
+3. Once the NMF-model files generated, you can always access the webapp running `python movies_app.py`.

 **P.S.**: If you prefer to use `Docker`, just follow the instructions [in the following paragraph](https://github.com/fra-mari/two_movie_recommendation_engines#on-windows).